Thowfic-Asmi/Finance/README.md

 This project is licensed under the [Apache License 2.0](LICENSE).
 By contributing to this project, you agree to abide by the terms of this license.

-## Contact

-If you have any questions, suggestions, or feedback, feel free to reach out to us at [contact@example.com](mailto:contact@example.com).